rownok860/passgen/README.md

 4. Click the copy icon to copy the password to your clipboard.
 5. Your recent passwords will be listed at the bottom of the popup.

+**Installation:**

+1. Download the latest release from the [GitHub repository](https://github.com/rownok860/passgen/releases).
+2. Unzip the downloaded file.
+3. Open Google Chrome and navigate to `chrome://extensions`.
+4. Enable "Developer mode" in the top right corner.
+5. Click "Load unpacked" and select the unzipped folder.

 The project is open-source, licensed under the GPL License, and contributions are welcome on its [GitHub repository](https://github.com/rownok860/passgen).